deepennyway/weavers-almanac/src/setting/goldenbloom.md

 byline: crimsonstripes
 weight: 2
 type: chapter
+artist: sin
+art: goldenbloom.png
+arttext: "An airship suspended from a balloon flies through the air, with weighted sacks hanging below."

 ---

 Dusk, dawn, or high noon, the ship gleams rays of gold to pierce even the thickest clouds that stood in its way.
 The Goldenbloom is more than just a vessel, it’s a way of life.
 Your life.